sustainability-open/sustainability-open/documentation/HowtoDevelopFramework.md

  * git branch -la            List all available branches
  * git branch <branchname>   Creates a new branch.
 Please give the branches meaningfull names, lowercases and dashed, like so: new-arabic-documentation
+ * git checkout <branchname> Switch to a different branch
  * git merge <branchname>    Merge the branch to the branch you are currently working on
+ * git commit -m "<message>" Commits the code

 Troubleshooting
 ---------------